I’m a crafter. Know what that means? I like to

 6. Tools you don’t use – I have my favorite pliers that I use for making jewelry.
 When they wore out I went and bought more just like them instead of using the pliers I had.
 When I organized I found 5 pairs of pliers that I never use!

-7. Supplies for projects or hobbies you’ve lost interest in
+7. Supplies for projects or hobbies you’ve lost interest in – For me, that includes knitting, crocheting, needlepoint, and scrapbooking.

 8. Craft magazines – Just about everything in magazines can be found online but I still like to read magazines.
 So when I find something I want to remember in a magazine, I’ll find it online and pin it to one of my Pinterest boards.
 Then I can pass along my magazines to another friend who’s just as addicted as me!